-On a fully diluted basis we currently have approximately 999,843,858 shares outstanding or approximately 499,843,858 shares more than we are currently authorized to issue.
-Specifically, there are potentially 394,035,467 shares issuable upon conversion of secured notes and related interest, 48,500,000 shares issuable upon exercise of options and 272,200,000 shares issuable upon exercise of warrants.
+On a fully diluted basis we currently have approximately 1,011,028,801 shares outstanding or approximately 511,028,801 shares more than we are currently authorized to issue.
+Specifically, there are potentially 369,067,770 shares issuable upon conversion of secured notes and related interest, 48,500,000 shares issuable upon exercise of options and 272,200,000 shares issuable upon exercise of warrants.
+There are also an additional 27,568,842 shares of common stock which we have committed to issue, but have not yet issued.
 The secured note holders have waived their rights to require us to maintain sufficient available shares to convert all of their notes, however, we are obligated to increase our authorized shares once we have 425,000,000 shares outstanding.

 The availability of additional shares of common stock is also particularly important if the Board of Directors needs to undertake any of the foregoing actions on an expedited basis.
 An increase in the number of authorized shares of common stock would enable the Board of Directors to avoid the time (and expense) of seeking stockholder approval in connection with any such contemplated action.
-If Proposal 2 is approved by our stockholders, the Board of Directors does not intend to solicit further stockholder approval prior to the issuance of any additional shares of common stock, except as may be required by applicable law or the rules of any stock exchange or association upon which our securities may be listed.
+If Proposal 2 is approved by our stockholders, the Board of Directors does not intend to solicit further stockholder approval prior to the issuance of any additional shares of common stock, except as may be required by applicable law or the rules of any stock exchange or association upon which our securities may be listed or quoted.
 As of the date hereof, we do not have any plans, proposals, or arrangements, written or otherwise, to issue any of the newly available authorized shares, other than upon the conversion or exercise of convertible securities.
 Approval of the proposal does not mean that we will necessarily enter into such a transaction, but our Board believes that it may make us a more attractive candidate for a corporate transaction for financing.
 No assurance can be given that approval of this proposal will lead to a corporate transaction or significant financing.
 The holders of common stock do not have preemptive rights to purchase any shares issued in the future.